 1. Does the style you have selected have ongoing availability?

-Unlike retail brands, which often produce garments seasonally, the majority of garments sold by uniform providers are ongoing, with the same styles being produced for many years.
+Unlike retail brands, which often produce garments seasonally, the majority of garments sold by uniform providers are ongoing.
+Meaning the same styles continue to be produced for many years.

 However, it’s still important to consult with a sales representative to determine whether the style you have selected will have ongoing availability as there is always a chance styles may be seasonal, have limited stock or be discontinued, meaning once stock runs out it’s gone forever.

 If you’re planning on branding your garments, you must consider whether the branding method you’re after will work on your chosen garments.
 For example, you can’t print on fleece garments as the texture of the fabric leaves an undesirable finish, however, embroidery could be a good option.

 Similarly, if you are wanting to embroider your logo onto your chosen garments, you will have to steer clear of garments that are overly stretchy as the stitching will cause the fabric to become misshapen as it will not be able to stretch in that area.

 Once you have determined the method of branding that is most suitable for your garments & logo, it’s time to consider colouring.
 If your garments are dark in colour, you must ensure the colours you choose for branding aren’t also dark - this will make it difficult to see & render the branding useless.